smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 _Judge Judy_ episodes from that year opened with the following narration: &ldquo;The people are **real.** The cases are **real.** The rulings are final.&rdquo;{{% margin-note side %}}{{% link youtube-judge-judy-intro-2004 %}}Emphasis _his._{{% /link %}} Each instance of "real" really was enunciated that way.{{% /margin-note %}} Three separate episodes from the 2004 season of _Chappelle's Show_ had a segment titled "When Keeping It Real Goes Wrong."
 From the primary U.S. run of _Whose Line Is It Anyway?_ (1998--2007) to _Jerry Springer_ (1991--2018), shows centered around realness (or at least unscriptedness) rise and fall centered around this time period.
 Coca-Cola's actual advertising slogan in 2004 was, and I am not making this up, &ldquo;Real.&rdquo;{{% margin-note side %}}{{% picture stem=coca-cola-real alt="Coca Cola - Real (2004)" %}}{{% link youtube-coca-cola-summer-skateboarding %}}Really.
 100% real.{{% /link %}}{{% /margin-note %}} Our culture had realness on the mind, even though nobody really had a cohesive ethos for what "real" was supposed to mean.
 It was just, you know, real.

-What do you get when you mash together youthful angst, in- and out-group dynamics, sociopolitical malaise, obsession with measures of cultural authenticity, and actually pretty catchy songwriting and production? _This._ This product of its time, this sum of it parts, this weird time capsule that unintentionally fossilized a little mosquito of fakeness inside a chunk of once-kinda-mainstream musical amber.
+What do you get when you mash together youthful angst, in- and out-group dynamics, sociopolitical malaise, obsession with measures of cultural authenticity, and actually pretty catchy songwriting and production? _This._ This product of its time, this sum of it parts, this weird time capsule that unintentionally fossilized a little mosquito{{% margin-note side %}}&lt;plugs belt sander back in>{{% /margin-note %}} of fakeness inside a chunk of once-kinda-mainstream musical amber.
 Admittedly these songs weren't the first to express such ideas in this way, nor will they be the last.
 But they were unsettlingly plentiful at the time, forming a kind of fakeness nexus that I really don't know will ever occur again.

 {{% small-caps %}}The most tragic part{{% /small-caps %}} of all that has got to be the infighting, though.
 The idea that "X music sounds like Y, and you don't sound like Y, so you are not X." That by itself might be alright, but when you start dictating that adherents you your particular style must also pledge their allegiance to its history and ideology, that really turns people off.
 Some folks just want to rock out, simple as that.